Xortdan/TBot/README.md

 - new function: imieniny (for polish users), month record, youtube channel info, welcome message
 - in the clientstatus function, the steam status has been added
 - help bot has been added, but it is not working properly yet

+version 0.0.6
+- new help bot - now the bot operates in private messages without delays, there is no limit of users using the bot

 # In the future I want add/change
 - language selection
 - new functions